 Linking microstructure to macroscopic properties

-Welcome by Dr. Roell (CEO of ZwickRoell) and Univ.
+Welcome message by Klaus Cierocki (CEO ZwickRoell) and Univ.
 Prof. Dipl.Ing.
 Dr. Dr. h.c. mult.
 Eberhardsteiner (TU Wien)

 - Additive manufacturing for innovative aerospace parts - process route and characterization, Prof. Dr.-Ing.
 Brückner, University of Lulea and FhG IWS

 - Nanostructured metallic alloys:

 - Local anisotropy in microstructure and properties of additively manufactured materials, Prof. Dr.-Ing.
 Prashanth Konda Gokuldoss, University of Talinn (PDF)

 - Thermodynamics and homogenisation theory as driving forces in the design of novel experiments and the (re-)evaluation of data, Univ.-Prof. Dipl.-Ing.
 Dr. techn.
 Hellmich, TU Wien (PDF)

 - Mechanical characterization and fractography of ceramics produced byadditive manufacturing, Dr. Homa, Lithoz (PDF)